Asatheesh6561/MAPPO-LCE/README.md

 # CMARL-Traffic

-Source code of "[A Constrained Multi-Agent Reinforcement Learning Approach to Traffic Management](https://openreview.net/pdf?id=chdYHDuH37)", which proposes a new method for constrained MARL on Adaptive Traffic Signal Control (ATSC), Multi-Agent Proximal Policy Optimization with Lagrange Cost Estimator (MAPPO-LCE).
+Source code of "A Constrained Multi-Agent Reinforcement Learning Approach to Autonomous Traffic Signal Control", which proposes a new method for constrained MARL on Adaptive Traffic Signal Control (ATSC), Multi-Agent Proximal Policy Optimization with Lagrange Cost Estimator (MAPPO-LCE).

 # Usage
 We use [CityFlow](https://github.com/zyr17/CityFlow) as traffic simulator.